Yni-Viar/project-wanderer/README.md

 # project-wanderer
+## About project
-Infinite forest game (or generator)
+Infinite forest generator.

+In the future, it will be a game...

-> Actually, inspired from Tale of Tales(tm) games
+> Actually, I got inspired from Tale of Tales(tm) games

+### Requirements to build

+The project uses Godot 4.7.x as a base.

+### Building regular version

+1. Project->Export
+2. Choose your platform (e.g. Windows/Linux/Android)